 Set your blades higher in the summer months, and cut the heights according to grass type.
 Warm-season grasses should be cut to 2–3 inches tall, while cool-season grasses should be mowed at 3–4 inches.
 As a general rule, try not to cut more than ⅓ of the grass blade each time you mow.

-When you mow, be sure to grasscycle, or leave the clippings on the lawn.
+Leave the clippings on the lawn, or grasscycle, when you mow.
 They will decompose and help feed your grass.

 Treat For Pests

-Insects may come out in full force in the summer—just keep in mind that not all of them will hurt your lawn.
-But if you see bugs like Japanese beetles, June bugs, and European chafers that will munch on your grass, causing wilting and bare patches, you’ll want to act.
+Insects may come out in full force in the summer—just remember that not all of them will hurt your lawn.
+But you’ll want to act if you see bugs like Japanese beetles, June bugs, and European chafers that will munch on your grass, causing wilting and bare patches.
 If left untreated, Japanese beetles will feed on your grass and lay eggs, which will hatch into grubs and start feasting on your grass.

 Head this off at the pass by applying a preventative grub control product.
 Use according to directions.